-It’s important to understand the difference between field data collected from Chrome users and lab data, because they’re used in different tools and each have areas where they’re most useful.
+It’s important to understand the difference between field data collected from Chrome users and lab data because they’re used in different tools, and each has areas where they’re most useful.
 For example, you can’t measure First Input Delay with lab data as there is no ‘user’ to provide the input, so lab testing substitutes a similar metric that measures page responsiveness, Total Blocking Time (TBT).

 All the juicy details on field data vs. lab data

-Read more about how to measure Core Web Vitals on your site and how to use field and lab data to help optimize for reader experience right here!
+Read more about measuring Core Web Vitals on your site and how to use field and lab data to help optimize for reader experience right here!

 What does this Core Web Vitals update mean for publishers?